William T. Hornaday, circa 1926, the year he retired as director of the New York Zoological Park, or Bronx Zoo.

-Today, Hornaday is often known not for these efforts but for his shameful decision to present Ota Benga, a young man from the Mbuti people, as a zoo exhibit in 1906.
-Although his thinking on non-human life was progressive, his thinking on his own species was certainly racist.
-His racism was not remarkable for his time, but it was far from universal, and the exhibit was met with immediate outrage and discontinued after three days.
+Hornaday is also remembered today for his decision to present Ota Benga, a young man from the Mbuti people, as a zoo exhibit in September 1906.
+The exhibit was met with immediate outrage and discontinued.
 Famously irascible, Hornaday never apologized for the incident and rarely for any criticism ever offered him.
-Indeed, his hot temper and obstinacy also hindered the success of some of his conservation efforts, while it is also clear that his racism and bigotry influenced his thinking on wildlife conservation.
+His hot temper and obstinacy likewise hindered the success of some of his conservation efforts, while it is also clear that his racism and bigotry influenced his thinking on wildlife conservation.
 Those interested in the past, present, and future of wildlife conservation continue to explore the complexities of Hornaday's legacy today.

 This biography includes text written by Susan Leiter, WCS Department of Ornithology, and Steven P. Johnson, former WCS Librarian and Archivist.